 Management by objectives is often a way to ensure that your salesforce is cognizant of and working towards a common business goal of the organization.
 It is also a way for the organization to involve the salesforce in their compensation process through discussions and debates while defining objectives.
 In a nutshell, “Objectives” are well-defined subjective business goals understood by the employees and management team alike.
 Since MBO is the result of a 2-way process it encourages employees to participate with more enthusiasm and really commit to their work.

 4. Incentive Calculations

-Incentive calculation can either be easy or hard but what we do know for sure is that it’s an intensive process requiring a lot of manual intervention and that in most cases makes it prone to errors.
+Incentive calculation can either be easy or hard, but what we do know for sure is that it’s an intensive process requiring a lot of manual intervention and that, in most cases, makes it prone to errors.
 Inaccurate results create distrust in the salesforce.
-This distrust translates into shadow accounting and makes them lose their focus from selling.
-A well-defined incentive program can easily fall apart if the incentive calculations process, whether manual or automated, is not done right.
-At the end of the day breaking the entire incentive calculation process down into simpler steps and automating these steps is what can help you achieve your results more efficiently and effectively in the long run.
+This distrust translates into shadow accounting and makes them lose their focus on selling.
+A well-defined incentive program can easily fall apart if the incentive calculation process, whether manual or automated, is not done right.
+At the end of the day, breaking the entire incentive calculation process down into simpler steps and automating these steps is what can help you achieve your results more efficiently and effectively in the long run.

 Reporting or data visualization is often the key to a happy and satisfied salesforce as well as management and leadership.
 This is what brings 360-degree visibility to everyone involved in the sales incentive process.
 For the sales force, reporting not only gives them visibility into their compensation process but also provides them with the motivation to go to the next level, as everything they need is given to them in black and white.
 Reporting allows managers to monitor the performance of their team and helps them with insights for future reference.
 At a strategic level, data comparison & visualization or BI dashboards provide the leaders with the tools they need to make strategic decisions and drive their business.
 Sales reporting thus becomes of utmost importance and cannot be neglected at any level.